-Believing in ones product is contagious-prospects sense it and in many ways the onset of the sale starts here; conversely, so too the loss, if the belief is lacking.
+Believing in one’s product is contagious.
+Prospects are infected by it and in many ways the onset of the sale starts here.
+Conversely, so too, the loss, if the belief is lacking.
 Selling is an emotional exercise camouflaged in logic.
-The prospect will state that they bought the pen because they needed it yet most probably that was the third salesperson who engaged them and on prodding will admit that, “This third salesperson knew what he was talking about.”
-In other words, the logic of buying because I needed the pen was secondary; that the salesperson believed in what he was selling was the primary reason that moved me to buy.
+The prospect will state that they bought the pen because they needed it.
+Yet, most probably that was the third salesperson who engaged them.
+And on prodding they will admit that, “This third salesperson knew what he was talking about.”
+In other words, the logic of buying because I needed the pen was secondary.
+That the salesperson believed in what he was selling, was the primary reason that moved me to buy.

 But how does belief manifest?
 It does so through an assurance of the prospects fears, a deep understanding of one’s product offering and how it solves the prospects need, and resolute confidence in what one is saying.
-That is the empowering (positive) belief; disempowering belief leads the salesperson to unabashedly state, “I don’t even know why they (whoever that is) sell the duvets in only blue and white”, or, driven by self-righteousness, “This holiday home in Mombasa is unnecessarily expensive; anyway, why have a holiday home?
-In fact, if I had Kes.100M I’d put it into apartments in Mlolongo and get a better return”- and just like that she finds herself faltering in her presentation and subconsciously guiding the prospect who is seeking self-actualisation, to what she believes is right-apartments in Mlolongo.
+That is the empowering (positive) belief.
+Disempowering belief leads the sales person to unabashedly state about his employer, “I don’t even know why they (whoever they is) sell the duvets in only blue and white.”
+Or, driven by self-righteousness, “This holiday home in Mombasa is unnecessarily expensive.
+Anyway, why have a holiday home?
+In fact, if I had Kes.100M I’d put it into apartments in Mlolongo and get a better return.”
+And just like that she finds herself faltering in her presentation.
+She finds herself subconsciously guiding the prospect who is seeking self-actualisation, to what she believes is right.
+That is, apartments in Mlolongo.

 In class, to demonstrate the gravity of belief I pick on a delegate and ask how they know that their mother is in fact their mother.
 Their jaw drops-of course she is!
 They even look insulted.
-“But how do you know that,” I prod.
+“But how do you know that?”
+I prod.
 We look alike, I was told, she brought me up, etc, are some of the responses I get.
-I push further-“what if one day you got summoned home by your mother and found her seated with another woman and your mother proceeded to inform you that this other woman is your true biological mother?”
+I push further.
+“What if, one day you got summoned home by your mother and found her seated with another woman and your mother proceeded to inform you that this other woman is your true biological mother?”
 Torn between anger, denial and acceptance, agony does not begin to describe the look on the delegate’s face at this point.
-“The only reason why we know our mum is our mother is just that-belief that she is.”
+“The only reason why we know our mum is our mother is just that.
+Belief that she is.”